 Moths & beetles:

-Several species of moths and beetles are capable of causing damage to textiles in the home or workplace.
+Several species of moths and beetles are capable of causing damage to textiles & other stored products in the home or workplace.
 Adult moths do not feed on textiles, it is the keratin loving larvae that are responsible for the damage.
 They are one of the few insects capable of metabolising the proteins found in organic keratin rich materials such as the hair and nails of most mammals.
 As such carpets and clothing containing any natural fibres are at risk.
 A broad spectrum residual spray treatment correctly applied will deal with the most severe infestation where vacuuming / washing and dehumidification has not been successful.
 Any clothing that might be harboring moths at any life stage should be hot washed and sealed prior to any treatment.

 Varied Carpet Beetle